UCSD-Wireless-Embedded-Systems/Wireless-based-image-forgery-detection-2022/Wireless communication/README.md

 Note: The complete block diagram can be found on the main page README file one level up from here.

-Image Transmission flow:
+Complete system description:
+First, the Image is loaded and transmitted from a local computer (comp1) using 802.11a WLN communication on a "1 antenna" plotosdr.
+And the remote compter receives the transmitted image using another "1 antenna" pluto sdr.
+Once all the transmitted wave packets are received fully, then the MATLAB design reconstract and transmit the image to the Raspberry Pi using TCP/IP network connection.
+Then, the Raspberry Pi performs the image forgery detection and send the result back to the remote computer (comp2).

 1. From computer 1 to Computer 2 (using 802.11a WLAN)
 2. From computer 2 to Raspberry Pi (using TCP/IP socket programming)
 3. Perform Image forgery detection on a Raspberry Pi (using Python)
 4. Send the processed image back to computer 2 (using TCP/IP socket programming)

 Note: Step 3 - the image forgery detection part described in the "Image processing" folder one level up from here.
+And, Please refer the README file in the "image processing" folder for the copy-move detection process.
+Here, we are only discussing the wireless communication part.

-The Wireless communication folder contains the transmitter and receiver MATLAB code that was used for this project.
+The "Wireless communication" folder contains the transmitter and receiver MATLAB code that was used for this project.
 In addition, inside the Receiver folder there are client and server python codes.
-These codes creates a TCP/IP connection between the receiver computer (comp2) and the Raspberry Pi.
+These codes are used to create a TCP/IP connection protocol between the receiver computer 2 and Raspberry Pi.

-Introduction:
-First, the Image is loaded and transmitted from a local computer (comp1) using 802.11a WLN communication on a "1 antenna" plotosdr.
-And the remote compter receives the transmitted image using another "1 antenna" pluto sdr.
-Once all the transmitted wave packets are received fully, then the MATLAB design reconstract and transmit the image to the Raspberry Pi using TCP/IP network connection.
-Then, the Raspberry Pi performs the image forgery detection and send the result back to the remote computer (comp2).

 Transmitter Design:
 The general structure of the WLAN transmitter can be described as follows: